 The applicable interest rate for each calendar year and the applicable loss payment pattern for each accident year for each line of business are determined by the IRS.

-The applicable interest rate and loss payment patterns for 2001 are published in Rev. Proc.
+The applicable interest rate and loss payment patterns for 2002 will be published in the Internal Revenue Bulletin when available.
+The applicable interest rates and loss payment pattern for 2000 and 2001 are published in Rev. Proc.
+2000-44, 2000-43 I.R.B.
+409 and Rev. Proc.
 2001-60, 2001-53 I.R.B.
-643. The applicable interest rates and loss payment pattern for 1999 and 2000 are published in Rev. Proc.
-99-36, 1999-42 I.R.B.
-509 and Rev. Proc.
-2000-44, 2000-43 I.R.B.
-409.
+643.

 Section 846(e) allows corporations having sufficient historical experience to determine a loss payment pattern to elect under certain circumstances to use their own historical experience.
 If this election is made, the loss payment patterns will be based on the most recent calendar year for which an annual statement was filed before the beginning of the accident year.
 The election will not apply to any international or reinsurance line of business.
-If the corporation makes this election, check the "Yes" column for question 7 in Schedule I, Other Information.
+If the corporation makes this election, check the "Yes" column for guestion 7 in Schedule I, Other Information.
 For more information, see section 846(e), Regulations section 1.846-2, and Rev. Proc.
 92-76, 1992-2 C.B.
 453.